 Palma Nova Travel Guide

-Together with its neighbour, Magaluf, the island resort of Palma Nova, on the southwest coast of Mallorca, makes up the most popular holiday area on the island, situated a few miles west of the capital, Palma, and the Palma Mallorca Airport (Airport Son Sant Joan).
-Most visitors to Palma Nova come on package tours from the UK, intent on enjoying an entertaining, fun-in-the-sun vacation in a 'home-from-home' setting.
-Few are disappointed because the purpose-built resort offers all they need and more, from beautiful beaches to a wild nightlife.
+Together with its neighbour, Magaluf, the island resort of Palma Nova, on the southwest coast of Mallorca, makes up the most popular holiday area on the island.
+Most visitors to Palma Nova come on package tours from the UK, and are intent on enjoying an entertaining, fun-in-the-sun holiday in a 'home-from-home' setting.
+Few are disappointed as the purpose-built resort offers all they need and more, from beautiful beaches to a wild nightlife.
 The three sandy beaches of the holiday strip, Es Carregador, Playa de Palma Nova and Son Maties, are backed by a long promenade and have European Blue Flag status.
 Palma Nova is divided from Europe's famed party capital, Magaluf, by a rocky headland, but the resorts are basically merged into one conglomerate of hotels and apartments offering a range of accommodation from budget self-catering to luxury suites.
-Palma Nova is known as the quieter section of this hedonistic seaside development, and therefore more suited to families.
+Palma Nova is known as the quieter section of this hedonistic seaside development, so it's perhaps more suited to families.
 Many Palma Nova hotels offer discounted rates during off-peak but a fair amount of the bars and nightclubs in the resort are closed during winter.

 Shopping